29schwartz/Growth-Rate-Modeling/README.md

 First make sure to download the entire repository.
 The _Load Packages_ function will install and or load all the necessary packages for this script. **You also won't have to change any of the code in source chunks!**

 ### 2 Load Data
-To load data, all you need to do is provide the full path to the directory of the file folder where the directory is in the first code chunk!
-For me, my data is a folder _29July24_ in the Data folder of the repository!
-The data can be anywhere however!
+To load data, all you need to do is provide the path to the directory of the file folder where the directory is in the first code chunk!
+If you downloaded the repository, it should work automatically!
+If not you may need to provide the full path.

 ### 3 Wrangle Data

-The _Sulfide Electrode Data Wrangle_ function will take the first sheet of the .xlsx file (the only one that is important) and first rename the columns to names that are more compatible with R. They will also add a column that is whatever you named your files.
-The individual files are then read into a list and are named whatever their file name is, besides the .xlsx!

-**The function will parse the names of each .xlsx based on _** You can go in to the function and manually change the names of the columns that will be created when the file name is parsed.

-_Example of a file name: SKS015_10X_PC_1 _ I have written the code to split this file name into four different columns: Plasmid, dilution factor, treatment, and replicate, respectively.
-This is very helpful for later plotting and is necessary for the function to work!

-### 4 Cleaning Data

-There is an optional chunk that is for if you have any trials that had a large amount of noise (values >600 $\mu$M sulfide) or the trial ran much longer than the rest of the files.
-You should can visualize what your data looks like with the first ggplot.
+The [flopR package](https://github.com/ucl-cssb/flopr) was written by Alex J H Fedorec.
+This package will combine metadata in a very simple format with your complex OD data.
+You can have whatever you want in the metadata columns, but **the last column must be named well (lowercase) and have the matching wells to your data**.

+**The function will parse the metadata and raw data together with the spark_parse function!**

+#Plotting Raw Data

+Depending on what your goal is I have some code that will allow for plotting the raw data (always important) and finding the maximum OD for each condition.
+This may be a useful comparison with your data (or maybe not).

 ## Calculating Experimental Rates